 Many birds eat insects, and adding mealworms to your feeders is easier than you think.
-Whether fresh or dried, these insects will be a nutritious snack that will be especially appreciated by summer birds with hungry nestlings to feed.
+Whether fresh or dried, these insects are a nutritious snack that will be especially appreciated by summer birds with hungry nestlings to feed.

 Mealworm beetles do not fly and the insects do not pose a threat to humans.
 There have been some reports of breathing problems similar to asthma, however, when discarded molts and other debris from raising mealworms is allowed to accumulate excessively.

 Birds That Eat Mealworms

 Any insectivorous bird is likely to enjoy a treat of mealworms.
-Most passerines are at least partially insectivorous when they are feeding their chicks – the protein of insects is essential for proper chick nutrition.
-Birds that are likely to sample mealworms from backyard feeders include:
+Most passerines are at least partially insectivorous when they are feeding their chicks, since the protein of insects is essential for proper chick growth and development.
+Birds that are likely to take mealworms from backyard feeders include: